Common Questions

 Emerging evidence is promising.
 A 2022 randomized, sham-controlled, double-blind trial published in Scientific Reports found that 40 HBOT sessions significantly improved global cognitive function, attention, executive function, energy levels, sleep quality, and psychiatric symptoms in post-COVID patients.
 A 2022 Canadian review by the CDA-AMC identified HBOT as an emerging therapy for post-COVID-19 condition.
 The proposed mechanisms include reducing neuroinflammation, improving cerebral blood flow, and promoting tissue repair in organs damaged by the virus.
 However, HBOT for long COVID is not yet a recognised condition, and larger multi-centre trials are ongoing.
 Several Canadian clinics are offering HBOT for long COVID on an off-label basis.

-Diabetic wound healing is one of the strongest evidence-based applications of HBOT.
-A landmark Cochrane review and multiple RCTs show HBOT significantly improves healing rates for chronic diabetic foot ulcers (Wagner grade 3+) and reduces major amputation rates.
-A Lancet study found wound healing rates up to 75% with continuous HBOT protocols.
+Diabetic wound healing is one of the recognised applications of HBOT.
+The Kranke et al. Cochrane review (2015) and multiple RCTs show HBOT improves healing rates for chronic diabetic foot ulcers (Wagner grade 3+).
+Evidence on amputation reduction is mixed: Kranke Cochrane was supportive, while Fedorko et al. 2016 (Canadian RCT, Diabetes Care) found no amputation benefit.
 HBOT is a recognised condition for non-healing diabetic wounds when standard wound care has failed.
 In Canada, hospital-based HBOT for diabetic wounds is covered by provincial health insurance when medically indicated.
-With over 3 million Canadians living with diabetes, this remains one of the most important applications of hyperbaric medicine.
+With over 3.7 million Canadians living with diagnosed diabetes (Diabetes Canada), this remains an important application of hyperbaric medicine.

 HBOT does not treat or cure cancer itself.
-However, it plays an important evidence-based role in managing radiation injury — a common side effect of cancer treatment.
+However, it plays an important evidence-based role in managing radiation injury, a common side effect of cancer treatment.
 HBOT is a recognised condition for delayed radiation injury affecting the soft tissues, bones (osteoradionecrosis), bladder (radiation cystitis), bowel (radiation proctitis), and other organs.
-A 2026 clinically focused review in CA: A Cancer Journal for Clinicians confirmed HBOT's role in treating chronic radiotherapy-related adverse effects.
+A Cochrane systematic review (2023, 18 studies, 1,071 participants) confirmed HBOT may result in complete resolution or significant improvement of late radiation tissue injury in head, neck, bladder, and rectum.
+Recent trials include the HONEY RCT (2024, JAMA Oncology) showing measurable improvements in irradiated breast tissue, and RICH-ART 5-year follow-up (2025) confirming sustained benefit for radiation-induced cystitis.
 Some preclinical research suggests HBOT may sensitize tumour cells to radiation and chemotherapy, but this is not yet established in clinical practice.
 Importantly, systematic reviews have found no evidence that HBOT promotes tumour growth, addressing a common historical concern.
+For specific cancer types (glioblastoma, breast cancer wound complications, head and neck osteoradionecrosis), see the dedicated questions below.

 A prospective clinical trial by Efrati et al. (2015, PLoS One, PMID 26010952) of 60 female fibromyalgia patients found that 40 HBOT sessions at 2 ATA significantly improved all fibromyalgia symptoms and quality of life.
 SPECT brain imaging confirmed that HBOT corrected abnormal brain activity in pain-processing regions.
 Additional studies have shown similar results, though sample sizes remain small.
 Fibromyalgia is not a recognised condition, and HBOT for chronic pain is considered experimental.
 The proposed mechanism involves modulating central sensitization in the brain rather than treating peripheral tissue.
 Patients interested in HBOT for fibromyalgia should discuss the evidence with their rheumatologist and understand that treatment will be out-of-pocket at a private clinic.